pablo-meier/Pablog/posts/2018-04-04-tabletop-character-gun-person-process.md

 </div>

-Per _Breaking Bad_ and _Better Call Saul_, I love the idea of a Mike Ehrmantrout-type character who's old and hyper competent.
+Per _Breaking Bad_ and _Better Call Saul_, I love the idea of a Mike Ehrmantraut-type character who's old and hyper competent.

 If you don't watch the show, you should know that the actor is 71 years old.
 He's a former cop and he moves pretty slowly.
 He's usually thought things ahead